oconnor0/BeaconRoad/Book/331-Rogue.md

 - Medium length description of the character here.
 Include what kind of activities they normally partake in.
 - "Darkness is my closest friend."
 - XP Triggers
-    - At the end of a session, mark 1 or 2 XP if you addressed a challenge with audacity or stealth.
+    - At the end of a session, mark 1 XP if you addressed a challenge with audacity or stealth.
 - Starting Builds
     - If you want some guidance when you assign your 6 starting Action dots, select your special ability, starting powers, and starting items, use one of these templates.
     - **Hunter**